zisismaras/ender_3_4.2.2_firmware/README.md

 # Ender-3 4.2.2 firmware

 Automatic [Marlin](https://github.com/MarlinFirmware/Marlin) builds for the Ender-3 with the stock creality 4.2.2(512K) board.
-**Make sure you have a 4.2.2(512K) board before installing.**
-You can find both stable and nightly (`bugfix-2.0.x`) downloads on the repository releases.
+You can find both stable and nightly (`bugfix-2.1.x`) downloads on the repository releases.

-**Update**
-Nightly builds are disabled for the time being until the board_env [rename](https://github.com/MarlinFirmware/Marlin/pull/23599) lands in marlin stable.
-When this happens this repo will only have builds for the standard 512K version.
-If you have the 256K version of the board please read [here](https://github.com/MarlinFirmware/Marlin/issues/23596).
+**Important**
+* Make sure you have a 4.2.2 512K flash board before installing.
+Some newer models come with 256K of flash.
+You can read more [here](https://github.com/MarlinFirmware/Marlin/issues/23596).
+If your board is the 256K variant you can fork the repo and change the `board_env`.
+* All builds here use the default `A4988` stepper drivers, you can fork and change that if you have different ones.
+To find out which drivers you have there is a little marking on the sd card slot.
+More info [here](https://github.com/MarlinFirmware/Configurations/pull/633#issuecomment-995206382).
+* It's been a while since i used this board.
+The latest tested version is `2.0.9.3`.

 ## Builds